-5 Reasons you should attend TC Early Stage 2021 in April – TechCrunch
+5 reasons you should attend TC Early Stage 2021 in April – TechCrunch

 1. Bootcamp your way to success

 Building a successful startup involves a learning curve like no other.
-Mastering the many the core skills required to build strong and build smart takes dedication and perseverance.
+Master the many core skills required to build strong and build smart takes dedication and perseverance.

 Early Stage 2021 is an intensive, one-stop entrepreneurial shop where you learn from seasoned experts, founders and investors.
 You’ll learn from subject-matter experts, across the startup ecosystem, ready to help you avoid costly missteps.